hchiam/cognateLanguage/README.md

     bwentchawrtay,good,haw,bweno,atcha,tayeb,horoci,

 You can try to ensure that the right words from each language are used by "manually" checking for higher-frequency words, meaning matches, using most common registers, and using only roots of words.
-However, an automated search can be done with https://github.com/hchiam/webScraper/blob/master/multiWebScraper.py to save on time, but at the cost of not double-checking for appropriate translations of intended meaning(s).
+However, an automated search can be done with my [multiWebScraper.py](https://github.com/hchiam/webScraper/blob/master/multiWebScraper.py) to save on time, but at the cost of not double-checking for appropriate translations of intended meaning(s).

 #4) How Do I Pronounce the Words?